- What other names is Msm (methylsulfonylmethane) known by?

 Contrary to some MSM promotional literature, there is no Recommended Dietary Allowanec (RDA) for MSM or sulfur, which it contains.
 Sulfur deficienty has not been described in the medical literature.

 Possibly Effective for...

 - Osteoarthritis.
-Taking MSM by mouth seems to modestly reduce some symptoms of arthritis such as pain and joint movement, but it might not reduce other symptoms such as stiffness.
+Taking MSM by mouth seems to slightly reduce some symptoms of arthritis of the knee, such as pain and joint movement.
+But the changes seem to be small, and it might not reduce other symptoms such as stiffness.

 Insufficient Evidence to Rate Effectiveness for...

 - Hay fever.
 One preliminary research study suggests MSM taken by mouth might relieve some symptoms of hay fever.